 Online reputation management is a specialized service that requires continuous work throughout the client’s contract.
 Many low-quality online reputation management companies work really hard in the first month to win the client’s confidence.

 Once the client starts trusting them, they take the foot off the pedal and go into reactive mode and only monitor things for the rest of the contract duration instead of playing an active role.
-In most cases, such companies get back to action one month before the contract renewal date so that they have some results to show.
+In most cases, such agencies get back to action one month before the contract renewal date so that they have some results to show.

 4. The fake guarantee scam

-Online reputation management is largely related to search engine optimization and search results on Google.
-No online reputation management company in the world can guarantee that a client’s website would always rank number one on Google, or that no negative content would ever make it to the top pages of Google search.
-Promises such as these are truly beyond the control of any online reputation management company.
+No online reputation management company in the world can guarantee that a client’s website will always rank number one on Google or that no negative content will ever make it to the top pages of Google searches.

 A legitimate company would share a plan with the client and convince them that they will keep things under control.
-They would be honest and open, and not make unrealistic promises and guarantees.
+They would be honest and open and not make unrealistic promises and guarantees.

 5. Causing problems - then offering to solve them

-A common way online reputation management companies fool non-technical clients is by creating negative content themselves and ranking it higher on Google.
-Once the client gets to know about it, fake online reputation companies remove the negative content and pretend as if they had to work really hard for it.
+Once the client learns about it, fake online reputation companies remove the negative content and pretend they had to work hard for it.
 Non-technical clients tend to fall for this trick.

 How to avoid these online reputation management scams

-When hiring an online reputation management company, brands should consider taking the following actions in this order to avoid scams:
+When hiring an online reputation management company, brands should consider taking the following actions in order to avoid scams:

 - Research the online reputation management firm in detail